Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Some estimates

-\begin{prop} For any $\delta_1 \geq 0$, there is a constant $c$ which is determined by the contact form and the adapted Riemannian metric, and which has the following significance: \begin{enumerate} \item Suppose that $\psi$ is a eigensection of $D_r$ for some $r\geq c$, and the magnitude of the corresponding eigenvalue is less then or equal to $\delta_1$.
+\begin{prop} For any $\delta_1 \geq 0$, there is a constant $c$ determined by the contact form and the adapted metric such that the following holds. \begin{enumerate} \item Suppose that $\psi=(\alpha,\beta)$ is a eigensection of $D_r$ for some $r\geq c$, and the magnitude of the corresponding eigenvalue is less then or equal to $\delta_1$.
 Then